Locatalyze

 Seasonal revenue modelling

 Wet season (November–April) creates 40% revenue drop that southern retailers never model.
 A $58,000/month dry season revenue becomes $35,000/month November–April.
 Budget cashflow for two distinct seasons.
-A retail business at 9% rent-to-revenue during dry season hits 15%+ during wet season.
 Build 6-month cash reserves or risk insolvency despite strong overall viability.

 Air conditioning infrastructure